Maldives Travel Tips:

 My Experience & Perspective

-Having visited over a dozen islands, from intimate local guesthouses to ultra-luxury resorts, I’ve experienced the many sides of Maldivian hospitality.
-These reflections come from genuine stays, not sponsorships, so you can trust that each recommendation is honest and heartfelt.
+Having visited over a dozen islands, from intimate local guesthouses to ultra-luxury resorts, I’ve experienced many sides of Maldivian hospitality.
+These reflections come from genuine stays, so each recommendation is honest and heartfelt.

 Where I’ve Stayed in the Maldives